asklinux/rimau-waf/README.md

 ## Tests

-Development of this system is still in beta development .
-There are a number of possible flaws in the operation, enhancements, partnerships are welcome
+Development still in beta mode.
+There are a number of possible flaws in the operation, enhancements.
+Contribution are most wellcome!

 ## Contributors